Everyone has questions.

 - Press the Enter key

-If you want to hide the user library again:
+To hide the user library again:

 - Launch Terminal, then type the following command: